knoxgraeme/hackathon2025/docs/development/setup.md

 - Check if your local environment is accessible (use ngrok for local testing)
 - Ensure agent is properly configured
 - Check ElevenLabs dashboard for error logs
+- Verify webhook secret/authentication if configured
+- Test webhook manually with curl to isolate issues

 ### Issue: Gemini API Errors